 Third-party vendors

-A vendor breach doesn’t need to originate at your firm to become your problem.
-If a government subpoena targeting one company traces the source to a third-party vendor, that inquiry expands to every other customer of that vendor.
+A breach doesn’t need to originate at your organization to become your problem.
+If a government subpoena targeting one company traces a problem to a third-party vendor, that inquiry may expand to every other customer of that vendor.

 An investigation can reach your organization before a breach is even reported.
 The degree of control organizations believe they have over third-party relationships may not hold up under scrutiny.
 Due diligence into a vendor’s security posture, and potential use of fourth-party vendors, becomes even more crucial in this environment.